 11-5-1701 Venice, ITA – 5-8-1785 Venice, ITABack to Artist IndexView Artists Paintings

-Among Pietro Longhi early paintings are some altarpieces and religious themes.
-His first major documented work was an altarpiece for the church of San Pellegrino in 1732.
-In 1734, he completed frescoes in the walls and ceiling of the hall in Ca' Sagredo, representing the Death of the giants.
-In the late 1730s, he began to specialize in the small-scale genre works that would lead him to be viewed in the future as the Venetian William Hogarth, painting subjects and events of everyday life in Venice.
+Pietro Longhi first major work was an altarpiece for the church of San Pellegrino in 1732.
+In 1734, he completed frescoes in the walls and ceiling of the hall in Ca' Sagredo, representing the Death of the Giants.
+In the late 1730s, he began to specialize in the small-scale genre works painting subjects and events of everyday life in Venice, for which he would become known and viewed in the future as the Venetian William Hogarth.

-From 1763 Pietro Longhi was Director of the Academy of Drawing and Carving.
-From this period, he began to work extensively with portraiture, and was actively assisted by his son, Alessandro.
+Beginning in 1763 Pietro Longhi was the Director of the Academy of Drawing and Carving, and he began to paint portraiture, with the help of his son, Alessandro.

 Celebrated genre canvases were produced by other contemporary artists in Italy such as Gaspare Traversi and Giuseppe Maria Crespi.
 Pietro Longhi was one of very few painters in Venice that had depicted the people and social satire inside of homes and palaces.
 If Canaletto and Guardi showed us Venice from the outside, Longhi showed us Venice from the inside.

 Artists Influencing Pietro Longhi: Antonio Balestra, Giuseppe Maria Crespi

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.